CoderDojoPotsdam/intro/_docs/README.md

 - Here, you can find guidance on how to change the content.
-  - [In the Overview Section][overview-pages], you can read about how to customize this overview for your needs and create a new page.
+  - [In the Overview Section][overview-pages], you can read about how to customize this overview for your needs and create a new page for your programming event.
 - [The Development Guide][dev-guide] guides you through setup and contribution, teaching all you need to know.
 - [In the Branches.md file][branches], you find a descriptive overview about the structure of this repository.

-## How to create add a tutorial
+## How to add a new tutorial

 If you want to add a tutorial to the page, you can [edit][edit-tutorials] the [tutorials.yml][tutorials] file.
 Each tutorial must have the following attributes: